gradle/gradle/CONTRIBUTING.md

 Most frequent use cases when contributing support the configuration cache but some don't.
 For example, building the documentation currently requires to disable the configuration cache.

-The build is configured to fail if a problem is found.
+The build is configured to fail if a task that is known to have problems is scheduled.
 You can disable the configuration cache with `--no-configuration-cache`.
 You can ignore problems with `--configuration-cache-problems=warn`.

-Tasks known to have problems:
+Tasks known to have problems are listed in the build logic.
+You can find this list at:

-- Core reporting tasks such as `dependencies`, `projects`, `properties` etc...
-- Documentation tasks such as `:docs:userguide*`, `:docs:*Sample*` and `:docs:*Snippet*` thus `:docs:docs`, `:docs:serveDocs`, `:docs:docsTest` and building the `-all` distribution.
-See `GradleBuildDocumentationConfigurationCacheSmokeTest` for what is supported in `:docs`.
-- Tasks from third parties plugins such as Spotless, Gradle Doctor etc...
+    build-logic-settings/cc-experiment-plugin/src/main/kotlin/gradlebuild.internal.cc-experiment.settings.gradle.kts

 For more information on the configuration cache, see the [user manual](https://docs.gradle.org/current/userguide/configuration_cache.html).